-Part C: If the options are exercised, the firm receives $50 \times 30 = 1,500$.
+Part C: If all options are exercised, the firm receives (number of options \times exercise price) = 50 \times 30 = 1,500.

 Part D: The Treasury stock method assumes that if the options are exercised, the firm uses the money it receives to buy back shares in the open market.